edgelesssys/constellation/rfc/terraform-provider.md

 # Constellation Terraform Provider

-The Constellation Terraform Provider allows its user to manage the full lifecycle of a Constellation cluster -- namely creation, updates, and deletion -- via Terraform.
+The Constellation Terraform Provider allows its user to manage the full lifecycle of a Constellation cluster -- namely initialization and updates (`constellation apply`) -- via Terraform.

 ## Design Goals

-- The User needs to be able to perform Creation, Upgrades and Deletion of a Cluster through the provider.
+- The User needs to be able to perform initialization and upgrades of a Cluster through the provider.
+Deletion is covered by deleting the underlying infrastructure through Terraform.
 - Infrastructure provisioning should explicitly **not** be performed by the Constellation Terraform provider.
 - The User needs to receive some sort of Access Token to the Cluster (e.g. a Kubeconfig, whether long- or short-lived) when applying a configuration containing the provider and the resources listed below.